filewatcher/filewatcher/README.md

 filewatcher = Filewatcher.new(['*.rb'])
 thread = Thread.new(filewatcher) { |fw| fw.watch{ |f| puts "Updated #{f}" } }
 # ...
-filewatcher.pause       # block stops responding to filesystem changes filewatcher.finalize    # Ensure all filesystem changes made prior to
+filewatcher.pause       # block stops responding to file system changes filewatcher.finalize    # Ensure all file system changes made prior to
                         # pausing are handled.
 # ...
 filewatcher.resume      # block begins responding again, but is not given
                         # changes made between #pause_watch and
                         # #resume_watch
 # ...
-filewatcher.end         # block stops responding to filesystem changes
+filewatcher.end         # block stops responding to file system changes
-                        # and takes a final snapshot of the filesystem
+                        # and takes a final snapshot of the file system
 thread.join

-filewatcher.finalize    # Ensure all filesystem changes made prior to
+filewatcher.finalize    # Ensure all file system changes made prior to
                         # ending the watch are handled.
 ```